xlladdins/xll/docs/Excel4MacrosA-D.md

   - > If you are not recording a macro, record\_text is ignored.

->
+> &nbsp;

-**Tip**   Place CUSTOM.REPEAT at the end of the macro you will want to repeat.
+**Tip**&nbsp;&nbsp;&nbsp;Place CUSTOM.REPEAT at the end of the macro you will want to repeat.
 If you place it before the end, then the macro formulas that follow CUSTOM.REPEAT may interfere with the desired effects of CUSTOM.REPEAT.
 The Repeat tool and the Repeat command continue to change as you click subsequent commands that can be repeated.

 **Example**